Sugar Alcohols and Keto: What You Need To Know

 | Sorbitol | ~9 | 2.6 | Moderate | Good |

 Glycemic index compares foods to glucose (100).
-Table sugar is ~65.
-Lower values are generally better for keto.
+Table sugar is 65.
+Lower is better for keto.

 Watch your stomach

-If you have IBS or follow a low-FODMAP approach, tolerance is often lower — go slowly and watch your own response.
+If you have IBS or follow a low-FODMAP diet, your tolerance is likely lower than average.
+Start small and pay attention to how you feel.

 How Keto Peek treats sugar alcohols